-1. A xeric moisture regime; and 2.
+1. A xeric soil moisture regime; and 2.
 Throughout one or more horizons with a total thickness of 18 cm or more within 75 cm of the mineral soil surface, one or both of the following: a.
 More than 35 percent (by volume) fragments coarser than 2.0 mm, of which more than 66 percent is cinders, pumice, and pumicelike fragments; or b.
-A fine-earth fraction containing 30 percent or more particles 0.02 to 2.0 mm in diameter; and (1) In the 0.02 to 2.0 mm fraction, 5 percent or more volcanic glass; and (2) [(Al plus $\frac{1}{2}$ Fe, percent extracted by ammonium oxalate) times (60)] plus the volcanic glass (percent) is equal to 30 or more.
+A fine-earth fraction containing 30 percent or more particles 0.02 to 2.0 mm in diameter; and (1) In the 0.02 to 2.0 mm fraction, 5 percent or more volcanic glass; and (2) [(Al plus $\frac{1}{2}$ Fe, percent extracted by ammonium oxalate) times 60] plus the volcanic glass (percent) is equal to 30 or more.
 Vitrixerandic Humicryepts KDAE.
-Other Humicryepts that have, throughout one or more horizons with a total thickness of 18 cm or more within 75 cm of the mineral soil surface, a fine-earth fraction with both a bulk density of 1.0 g/cm3 or less, measured at 33 kPa water retention, and Al plus $\frac{1}{2}$ Fe (by ammonium oxalate) of 1.0 percent or more.
+Other Humicryepts that have, throughout one or more horizons with a total thickness of 18 cm or more within 75 cm of the mineral soil surface, a fine-earth fraction with both a bulk density of 1.0 g/cm^3 or less, measured at 33 kPa water retention, and Al plus $\frac{1}{2}$ Fe (by ammonium oxalate) of 1.0 percent or more.
 Andic Humicryepts KDAF.
 Other Humicryepts that have, throughout one or more horizons with a total thickness of 18 cm or more within 75 cm of the mineral soil surface, one or both of the following: 1.
 More than 35 percent (by volume) fragments coarser than 2.0 mm, of which more than 66 percent is cinders, pumice, and pumicelike fragments; or 2.
 A fine-earth fraction containing 30 percent or more particles 0.02 to 2.0 mm in diameter; and a.
-In the 0.02 to 2.0 mm fraction, 5 percent or more volcanic glass; and b. [(Al plus $\frac{1}{2}$ Fe, percent extracted by ammonium oxalate) times (60)] plus the volcanic glass (percent) is equal to 30 or more.
+In the 0.02 to 2.0 mm fraction, 5 percent or more volcanic glass; and b. [(Al plus $\frac{1}{2}$ Fe, percent extracted by ammonium oxalate) times 60] plus the volcanic glass (percent) is equal to 30 or more.
 Vitrandic Humicryepts KDAG.
-Other Humicryepts that have both:
+Other Humicryepts that have a slope of less than 25 percent; and 1.
+In one or more horizons within 75 cm of the mineral soil surface, redox depletions with chroma of 2 or less and also aquic conditions for some time in normal years (or artificial drainage); and 2.
+One or both of the following:

-1. A slope of less than 25 percent; and either a.
+a.
 At a depth of 125 cm below the mineral soil surface, an organic-carbon content (Holocene age) of 0.2 percent or more and no densic, lithic, or paralithic contact within that depth; or b.
-An irregular decrease in organic-carbon content (Holocene age) between a depth of 25 cm and either a depth of 125 cm or a densic, lithic, or paralithic contact, whichever is shallower; and 2.
-In one or more horizons within 75 cm of the mineral soil surface, redox depletions with chroma of 2 or less and also aquic conditions for some time in normal years (or artificial drainage).
+An irregular decrease in organic-carbon content (Holocene age) between a depth of 25 cm and either a depth of 125 cm below the mineral soil surface or a densic, lithic, or paralithic contact, whichever is shallower.
 Fluvaquentic Humicryepts KDAH.
 Other Humicryepts that have, in one or more horizons within 75 cm of the mineral soil surface, redox depletions with chroma of 2 or less and also aquic conditions for some time in normal years (or artificial drainage).
 Aquic Humicryepts KDAI.
 Other Humicryepts that in normal years are saturated with water in one or more layers within 100 cm of the mineral soil surface for either or both: - 1.
 20 or more consecutive days; or - 2.
 30 or more cumulative days.